eddiekhanna/CalendarGPT/README.md

 # CalendarGPT

-A smart calendar assistant that can extract text from PDFs and images, then create Google Calendar events based on the extracted information.
+An AI assistant that can extract text from PDFs and images, then create Google Calendar events based on the extracted information.

 ## Features